 Since Nuremberg, every international or internationalized criminal tribunal (ICTY, ICTR, SCSL, ECCC, ICC, STL) has adopted hybrid proceedings: mixing, matching, and manipulating procedural modalities from common law and civil law systems.
 I use the plural for “systems” because there is no such thing as the common law system or the civil law system.
 There are small and large differences among the legal traditions.
 In common law systems one sees significant differences between the US model, virtually exclusive to the US, and the UK model, seen the world over in the Commonwealth and former UK colonies.
 The civil law systems can roughly be divided into two major models, the French model (with the investigative judge) and the German model, where the prosecutor charges and investigates, though even between each of these models there can be significant differences.
 And of course there are also what I would call the hybrid civil law systems, as in Italy, Bosnia and Herzegovina, Macedonia, and elsewhere, where adversarial modalities have been added to the proceedings, i.e., allowing the accused to gather evidence, permitting the parties to initiate the questioning of witnesses and to cross-examine opposing witnesses with leading questions, and even placing the burden of proof on the prosecution to a standard of proof beyond a reasonable doubt.
 Continue reading “Making Sense of the Standard & Burden of Proof in Hybrid Courts: Reflections on the Common Law & Civil Law Approaches to Proof”

 In my previous post, I explained why I filed a request for leave to file an amicus brief in Prosecutor v.
 Bemba Gombo et al. (“Bemba”) at the ICC, and provided the factual context of the case relevant to the issue of attorney-client privilege communications.
-In Bemba, the Trial Chamber ordered several communications between Counsel, the client, the case-manager, and others to be transmitted to the Office of the Prosecutor (“OTP”) and other parties.
+In Bemba, the Trial Chamber ordered several communications between Counsel, the client, the case-manager, and others to be transmitted to the Office of the Prosecutor (“OTP”) and other parties.1Prosecutor v.
+Bemba Gombo et al., ICC-01/05-01/13-947, Decision Providing Materials in Two Independent Counsel Reports and Related Matters, 15 May 2015, paras.
+22, 32, 33, 35-37.
 Thus, several issues surfaced.
 What is the scope of the attorney-client privilege?
 What types of communications does it cover?
 Who does it cover?
 As this privilege has its foundations in national systems, before addressing the overarching issue of attorney-client privilege before international tribunals and specifically the ICC, a brief discussion of its basic principles in national jurisprudence may be helpful.
 This post will provide a historical background of the attorney-client privilege, its parameters, and its exceptions in national jurisdictions.
 The intent is to provide the basic principles with some illustrative examples, as opposed to an extensive exegesis with an exhaustive list of relevant jurisprudence.
 Continue reading “Attorney-Client Privilege – Part II: Foundation in National Systems”

 Expert Conference on the Establishment of an ICC Victims and Defence Office & Establishment of committee to draft a constitution for and ICC Bar for List Counsel

 On the 23rd and 24th of March 2015, the ICC Registrar held a conference of experts to discuss the establishment of a Victims Office and a Defence Office and the potential establishment of an association or bar for List Counsel.
 I was privileged to have been invited.
 Prior to the conference, the Registrar distributed his concept for the reorganization of the current setup with that envisaged by him and the ReVision team he set up for reorganizing the entire Registry.
 In addition to the Concept Note, there was an agenda which reflected the areas of discussion, and a draft basic outline of the Registrar’s proposals.
 Continue reading “Establishment of a Victims and Defence Office at the ICC”

 You need to know the WHY in order to know the WHEN; but if you do not know the HOW, knowing the WHY and WHEN will be of no help.

 On Thursday 12 March 2015, I conducted a Defence Symposium as part of the Advocacy Training at the Association of Defence Counsel Practising Before the International Criminal Tribunal for the Former Yugoslavia (“ADC-ICTY”).
 The topic was “Evidence and Objections”.
 The two-hour Symposium covered general principles and types of evidence, and how, why and when to make objections.
 The objective was to familiarize young lawyers, especially those coming from a civil law system, with the general evidentiary principles one is likely to encounter during a trial at one of the international criminal tribunals.

 I began by highlighting two critical obligations of Counsel: due diligence and making the record.
 These obligations to the client cannot be stressed enough.
 Counsel must satisfy the duty of due diligence to ensure the client’s fair trial rights are protected.
 One element of being due diligent is to make timely and specific objections that preserve the errors for appeal, i.e. making the record.
 Since on appeal we are bound by the four corners of the record, failure to preserve errors in the record at the time when the errors were made can be fatal to a possible appeal.
-God may know but the record must show.
-Continue reading “Evidence and Objections: ADC-ICTY Defence Symposium”
+God may know but the record must show.1Jones v.
+Vacco, 126 F.3d 408, 417 (2d Cir.
+1997).Continue reading “Evidence and Objections: ADC-ICTY Defence Symposium”